snick512/ChatGPT-IRC-Bot/README.md

   python3.11 chatgpt.py chat.conf
   ```

-Use __screen__ to run the bot in the background and keep it running even after you log out of your session.
+You can use the __screen__ command to run it in the background and keep it running even after you log out of your session.
 * Debian/Ubuntu/RedHat/CentOS
   ```
   screen python3 chatgpt.py chat.conf